algokittens/algoNFTs/batch_update_arc69/README.md

 ## 5) Prepare your data

-The data format for this pipeline is csv, which can be generated from excel files by exporting to "comma seperated values".
+The data format for this pipeline is csv, which can be generated from excel files by exporting to "comma separated values".

-For the spreadsheet, only the traits should be included as well as a collumn called 'ID' which should contain the ASA ID.
+For the spreadsheet, only the traits should be included as well as a column called 'ID' which should contain the ASA ID.
 None values should be called 'None'.

 This format **MUST** be followed otherwise the script will not work.

 # Running the script

-For this example we will update three example NFTs: 43432985, 43432860, and 43432496, which were minted on the Testnet using the mnemonic included.
+For this example we will update three example NFTs: 43432985, 43432860, and 43432496, which were minted on the testnet using the mnemonic included.
 It is strongly recommended to experiment with these assets before moving to the mainnet and spending real algos.

 The csv file can be found in the github directory and is entitled: "example_NFT.csv".